ElenaKalganova/WWWCode-Python-Challenge-2024/.ipynb_checkpoints/README-checkpoint.md

 - Day 25 -- Create a program to concatenate two lists.
 - Day 26 -- Create a program that uses a lambda function to square each element of a list.
 - Day 27 -- Create a program that sorts a list of strings alphabetically.
+- Day 28 -- Create a program that removes the nth element from a list.